moritzheiber/laptop-provisioning/README.md

 # Laptop Provisioning

-This is a set of Ansible roles/tasks to configure my Ubuntu-based laptop (currently Ubuntu Zesty Zapus).
+This is a set of Ansible roles/tasks to configure my Ubuntu-based laptop (currently Ubuntu Artful Aardvark).

 It's fairly simple, nothing really fancy going on.
 I didn't want to invest much time in it, most of this has been created in roughly 2 hours.
 Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://mastodon.social/@moritzheiber) or submit a PR.
 Thanks!